Does your goat struggle to burp, look distressed, salivate and walk awkwardly? These could be signs of goat bloating.

 But grain overload causes pH drops in the rumen due to the increased digestibility, resulting in fewer ruminal contractions.

-The goat can’t release the gas without rumen contractions, which build up and expands the rumen.
+The goat can’t release the gas without rumen contractions, which build up and expand the rumen.

 Other causes of free-gas bloat are esophageal obstruction, poor posture, or functional issues.